musevlt/pyplatefit/docs/index.rst

 Compared to the original IDL version, the python routine offer the following
 improvements:

-  - Asymmetric gaussian fit for the lyman-alpha line
+  - Asymmetric gaussian single and double fit for the lyman-alpha line
-  - Error computation using MCMC Bayesian method
+  - Error computation using bootstrap
   - Improved Equivalent width estimate
   - Flexibility of a python code